Viewing: Winter

 Getting to the Lake Louise Ski Resort

 Free shuttles from major Banff and Lake Louise Village hotels to the Lake Louise Ski Resort.
-Show your lift pass or room key.
+The resort also offers a sightseeing gondola (summer and winter).
 See skilouise.com/getting-here/by-shuttle for schedule and pick-up points.
 Note: these go to the ski resort, not the lakeshore or Fairmont.

 Village to Lake

 If you're staying in the village and want to reach the lake without driving: Roam 8X stops at Village North.
-Many village hotels (Lake Louise Inn, Post Hotel) offer their own guest shuttles to the lake.
+Many village hotels (Post Hotel) offer their own guest shuttles to the lake.
+Check with your lodging or Fairmont Chateau Lake Louise for lakeshore access.

 3. Gear Advice: Cleats vs. Snowshoes